Startup opportunity discovery

 How do founders find startup opportunities before everyone else?

-The best early opportunities usually show up as repeated pain, active recommendation requests, and weak competitor responses in public before the market has a clean category name.
+The best early startup opportunities usually show up as repeated pain, active recommendation requests, and weak competitor responses in public before the market has a clean category name.

 What makes a startup opportunity worth pursuing?